jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - spatch needing two runs to work, or just not working at top level and only when run on individual files/directories
   - Inspect the `.rej` files that patch makes!
 I see some of them have more changes than the change that was accepted.
 I think coccinelle is clearly stepping on itself
+    - Investigate ways to combine the divergent hunks.
+Maybe running patch with `-f` is not right.
+Maybe I should can manually combine them?
   - Ideas to fix
-    - Just run it more than once?
+    - Just run it more than once and see if it converges.
+      - This seems to have worked?
+Two runs was sufficient.
     - (just changed fewer files) Run in two steps: one with `--all-includes` and one without.
 Maybe the problem is spatch runs a header in isolation and thinks nothing needs to change, but when it wants to change that same header when it reaches it from a C file it uses the cached no-change result.
       - `--include-headers` only really makes sense for ones with C code in them and for the fuzzy-matching "this looks like a debugfs dentry" stuff.
 If we split that into another pass then maybe it will work?
       - Also try this in conjunction with `--no-include cache`?